BDispoto/BDispoto/README.md

 ### Hey 👋 I'm Ben.
-I'm currently in training with Tech Elevator for full-stack development!
+I've recently completed a full-stack Java bootcamp at Tech Elevator, and now I'm seeking to grow my craft!

 <!--
 **BDispoto/BDispoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.